 A hair transplant is considered a permanent solution to hair loss, however the different types and techniques must be researched and understood as results can vary dramatically.
 Hair transplant can be used to add density to a thinning crown, restore bald areas, or correct a receding hair line.

 Articles you may find helpful:

-DHI are the only clinic in Australia to guarantee natural looking results.
-A DHI microsurgery hair transplant uses 100% your own hair and is considered the most advanced and most delicate hair transplant technique.
-DHI Doctors undergo ongoing training and are trained and certified through the London Hair Restoration Academy.
+Gro are the only clinic in Australia to guarantee natural looking results.
+A Gro microsurgery hair transplant uses 100% your own hair and is considered the most advanced and most delicate hair transplant technique.
+Our Doctors undergo ongoing training and are trained and certified through the London Hair Restoration Academy.

 You can see the impressive and completely natural results achieved by Direct Hair Implantation in the before and after pictures below.